Contemplating the fate of modified gravity: The gravitational swampland

-A brief look at the literature shows that models of this mixed torsion-curvature type have been considered even before \cite{Myrzakulov:2012axz}, not to be confused with yet another model under a similar name of $f(\mathbb R, T)$ where $T$ is the trace of the matter energy-momentum tensor \cite{Harko:2011kv}.
-But in order to be able to modify cosmology, even if having a function $f$ which is linear in both its variables, another generalization was added to that: shifting the $\mathbb T$ (torsion) and $\mathbb R$ scalars by some arbitrarily chosen functions of the metric and the tetrad components, up to some specified number of their derivatives (analogous to what is in the initial scalars themselves), and for the cosmological applications those functions are simply reduced to functions of the scalar factor and its derivatives \cite{Myrzakulov:2012ug}.
+A brief look at the literature shows that models of this mixed torsion--curvature type have been considered in the past~\cite{Myrzakulov:2012axz}, not to be confused with yet another model under the similar name of $f(\mathbb R, T)$ gravity, where $T$ is the trace of the matter energy--momentum tensor~\cite{Harko:2011kv}.
+However, in order to be able to modify the cosmological evolution, even if having a function $f$ which is linear in both of its variables, another generalization was added to that: shifting the $\mathbb T$ (torsion) and $\mathbb R$ scalars by some arbitrarily chosen functions of the metric and the tetrad components, up~to some specified number of their derivatives (analogous to what is there in the initial scalars themselves), and~for the cosmological applications, those functions are simply reduced to functions of the scalar factor and its derivatives~\cite{Myrzakulov:2012ug}.

-Needless to say, this approach to modified gravity goes beyond any reasonable motivation to think about, and practically any action in terms of a tetrad can be attributed to this class, with a linear function $f$, by just subtracting some linear combination of $\mathbb R$ and $\mathbb T$ from the Lagrangian and distributing the result between the two arbitrary new functions.
-Nevertheless, there is some activity in the research community concerned, for instance, with applying dynamical system analysis to cosmology (i.e. one ODE for the scale factor) of some cases of this theory which are chosen by hand at the level of arbitrary functions of the scalar factor and its time derivative \cite{Papagiannopoulos:2022ohv}.
+Needless to say, this approach to modified gravity extends beyond any reasonable motivation to think about modified gravity, and~practically any action in terms of a tetrad can be attributed to this class with~a linear function $f$ by~just subtracting some linear combination of $\mathbb R$ and $\mathbb T$ from the Lagrangian and distributing the result between the two arbitrary new functions.
+Nevertheless, there is some activity in the research community that is concerned, for~instance, with~applying dynamical system analysis to the cosmology (i.e., one ODE for the scale factor) of some incarnations of this theory, which is chosen by hand at the level of arbitrary functions of the scalar factor and its time derivative~\cite{Papagiannopoulos:2022ohv}.
 Does it really teach us something new and interesting about gravitation?